 Once all riders in a Moto are in place in the gate, the gate is dropped and the race begins!

 There is a lot to learn as a new BMX rider!
 Encourage your rider to have fun!
-A great way to learn more about how the techniques used in BMX is to attend our coached practice nights, Mondays for Advanced riders and Tuesdays for Novice and Intermediate riders.
+A great way to learn more about how the techniques used in BMX is to attend our coached practice nights, Mondays for Advanced/Intermediate riders and Tuesdays for Novice riders.
 Watching the more experienced riders race and paying attention to their body positioning and the strategies they use to make their way around the track is another great way to learn tips and tricks.

 If your rider races at least 5 races, they will get a club trophy at the end of the season!

 If you are ever unsure or confused about anything, please do not hesitate to ask someone for help.
 We pride ourselves on being a Club with members who are friendly and approachable…just ask someone, we would be happy to help you!
 Also you can click here for other frequently asked questions and answers.